-Day 4: Kolkata to Siliguri
+Day 4: Kolkata - Siliguri

 Rise early this morning and explore the flower market, where you will have an amazing view of Howrah Bridge, one of the busiest cantilever bridges in the world.
 Visit Kimhartuli and a Jain temple dedicated to Paresnath, who was the 23rd Jain Tirthankaras.
-Sightseeing this morning will involve approximately 2 to 3 hours on foot.
+Sightseeing this morning will involve approximately 2 - 3 hours on foot.
 In the afternoon, transfer to the railway station to board your 8-hour train to New Jalpaiguri.
 Upon arrival, drive to Siliguri and check into your hotel for an overnight stay.

 Please note: As the train is a day train, your seats will be in an AC Chair Car.
 More than likely you will not be able to purchase any food or drink on the train, so if you need snacks make sure to pre-purchase them before boarding.
-The train carriages are shared, so please always be aware of your belongings
+The train carriages are shared with other travelers, so please be aware of your belongings at all times.